 Challenges faced by IoT in supply chain management

 As it usually happens, the implementation of new technologies also comes with certain challenges businesses need to be ready for.
-Here are some of the most pressing ones regarding IoT for supply chain management.
+Here are some of the most pressing ones regarding IoT for logistics and supply chain management.

 Training the employees to work with IoT